shaunlebron/history-of-lisp-parens/psl-fedit-documtentation.md

 ### 2.2.2 General background

-The editor commands are designed around the concept of the 'current s-expression!, which is visible on the screen at all times, the first character of which is highlighted by an inverse-video block (the 'edit pointer-).
+The editor commands are designed around the concept of the 'current s-expression', which is visible on the screen at all times, the first character of which is highlighted by an inverse-video block (the 'edit pointer').
 The current s-expression can be any one of the following:

 1. an atom;
 2. a LISP list starting with an opening parenthesis.
 3. The cdr (tail) of a LISP list: in this case the inverse-video block is over the blank immediately before the car (head) of the current s-expression.

-Initially, on entry to the editor, the current s-expression is the whole of the structure being edited, and the screen will resemble figure I.
+Initially, on entry to the editor, the current s-expression is the whole of the structure being edited, and the screen will resemble figure 1.

     h[ead] t[ail] u[p] b[egin] l[oo]k-f[or] ma[rk]-mo[ve] z[oom]i[n]-z[oom]o[ut]
     d[elete] r[eplace] s[plice] i[nsert] [u]n[do] c[hange] [e]x[plode] #[hash]